The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

-By Proposition~\ref{prop:alt_surgery_refined}, there is a Conway sphere $C$ containing on one side a single crossing and on the other a tangle such that the double branched cover of its exterior is homeomorphic to the complement of a knot $K'$ in $S^3$ such that $S_{p/q}^3(K')\cong \Sigma(L) \cong Y$ and with $\Delta_K(t) = \Delta_{K'}(t)$.
+By Proposition~\ref{prop:alt_surgery_refined}, there is a Conway sphere $C$ containing on one side a single crossing $c$ and on the other a tangle such that the double branched cover of its exterior is homeomorphic to the complement of a knot $K'$ in $S^3$ such that $S_{p/q}^3(K')\cong \Sigma(L) \cong Y$ and with $\Delta_K(t) = \Delta_{K'}(t)$.
 Thus we need only to check that $K'$ is a torus knot or a cable of a torus knot.

-The crossing that $C$ contains lies in some twist region of $D$.
-For any $n>1$ we can replace this crossing by a twist region with $n$ crossings to obtain a new alternating diagram $D_n$ of a Montesinos link.
-Since the branched double cover of a twist region is a solid torus we have that for some sequence $p_n/q_n \in \Q$, the surgeries $S_{p_n/q_n}^3(K')\cong \Sigma(D_n)$ are Seifert fibered spaces.
-Since the crossing numbers of the $D_n$ is monotonically increasing, the $\det D_n$ and hence $|p_n|$ tends to infinity.
+The crossing $c$ contains lies in some twist region $R$ of $D$.
+For any $n>1$, let $D_n$ be the alternating diagram obtained by replacing $c$ with a twist region containing $n$ crossings, where we insert the crossings so that the twist region $R$ is extended in length.
+Since, we started with a diagram of the form shown in Figure~\ref{fig:Monty_diag} and extended the length of a twist region, we see that $D_n$ is still in the form given in Figure~\ref{fig:Monty_diag}.
+Thus $D_n$ is a Montesinos knot or link and its double branched cover $\Sigma(D_n)$ is a Seifert fibered space \cite[Chapter~12]{BurdeZieschang}.
+Since we obtained $D_n$ by replacing the crossing $c$ with a rational tangle, the Montesinos trick shows that there is a rational number $p_n/q_n \in \Q$ such that $S_{p_n/q_n}^3(K')\cong \Sigma(D_n)$ \cite{montesinos1975surgery}.
+Since the crossing numbers of the $D_n$ is monotonically increasing, we see that $D_n$ are diagrams for distinct knots or links.
+As there are only finitely many non-split alternating knots or links with a given determinant, we see that $\det D_n$ and hence $|p_n|$ tends to infinity.
 By \cite[Theorem~1.1]{mccoy2014bounds} any such $p_n/q_n$ satisfies $|p_n/q_n| \leq 4g(K')+3$.
 Thus for $n$ sufficiently large we have $q_n \geq 9$.
 Thus Proposition~\ref{prop:q>9_case} applies to show that $K'$ is either a torus knot or a cable of a torus knot, as required. \end{proof}